-Funding in the past has typically been provided for proposals within the categories of health and human services, youth services and education, social justice and equity, and capacity building and philanthropy.
+The Foundation has historically funded projects within the categories of health and human services, youth services and education, social justice and equity, and capacity building and philanthropy within its Community Needs program.
 It is anticipated that programs within these broad categories will continue to be funded along with proposals that advance social justice in other human service fields locally.

 Priority will be given to low-income and historically disenfranchised populations.
 A strong preference will be given to proposals that:

 - Develop interventions in partnership with the populations the project is intended to serve.

 - Include relevant data for subpopulations within the target audience and tailor programs to meet the needs of those people who are most impacted by the issue being addressed.

 - Identify barriers to success and facilitate initiatives that will surmount those obstacles.

 - Describe how the proposed project will be implemented and evaluated in order to ensure that the intended beneficiaries are most effectively reached.

 Grants for advocacy and community organizing around critical issues in Tompkins County will be considered.
 Technical assistance, capacity building, and planning grants are also available and interested parties are encouraged to discuss these needs with program staff before making an application.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.